 Note: Flywheel replacement is a popular option that frequently goes along with a new clutch.
 If you absolutely don't have to spend the money, the factory unit, formerly 2R3Z-6375-AA, can be "re-manufactured" by sending it to McLeod, where they will replace the friction insert for $125 (it is aluminum with a steel insert).
 If you happen to speak with a tech there, they will probably tell you they "don't recommend" resurfacing the flywheel, but I believe it will take a light cut just one time.
 It is, however, just as easy to have them handle the process so you can get one that is essentially new.
 They used to have a form right on their site for the return of your flywheel, but now there is a "Submit Return" button on the bottom of their Contact page for this.

-There are probably as many opinions out there as to which shifter is "best", as there are shifters themselves.
+There are probably as many opinions out there as to which shifter is "best", as there are shifters themselves, and then some.
 While the factory shifter fits great in the "comfort" category, it leaves a lot to be desired when it comes to precise gear engagement.
-A "popular" shifters on the market doesn't work for me - I hate the short handle that actually required a longer reach for first, third, and fifth gears, so I had to be different.
-One of the main reasons for removing the stock shifter is to "tighten" the throw, which is done by raising the pivot point - something all aftermarket shifters will accomplish (well, most of them anyway).
+A "popular" shifter on the market doesn't work for me - I hate the short handle that actually required a longer reach for first, third, and fifth gears, so I had to be different.
+One of the main reasons for removing the stock shifter is to "tighten" the throw, which is done by raising the pivot point - which is something all aftermarket shifters will accomplish (well, most of them anyway).
 My favorite for short - and crisp - shifts was the same as it has been for almost the last 20+ years: Hurst.
 This time, it was the T-56 version they make for Ford Racing, the M-7210-T56.